CyberDefend3r/Py-Docs-Bot/README.md

 **Invoke the bot with `!docs` keyword**

 All you need to do is use the `!docs` keyword followed by a comma seperated list of search terms anywhere in your comment as long as it's on its own line.

+**Examples:**
 ```
 !docs os.path, pathlib.Path
 ```